jerbaroo/bridge-sim/paper.md

 ![Contour plot and time series of vertical translation responses.\label{fig:time}](./data/animation.png)

-The code below shows a simple example that can be run with `bridge-sim`.
-This example uses a provided `Bridge` instance and runs a simulation with a custom `Vehicle` placed on the bridge.
+The code below shows a very simple example that can be run with `bridge-sim`, to give an idea of the kind of API that is provided.
+This example uses a built-in `Bridge` instance and runs a simulation with a custom `Vehicle` placed on the bridge.
 A contour plot of the vertical translation responses is then generated with the popular Matplotlib library.

 ```python
 import matplotlib.pyplot as plt